Prader–Willi syndrome: Endocrine

 Several aspects of PWS support the concept of a growth hormone deficiency.
-Specifically, individuals with PWS have short stature, are obese with abnormal body composition, have reduced fat-free mass, have reduced lean body mass and total energy expenditure, and have decreased bone density.
+Specifically, individuals with PWS are obese with short stature, abnormal body composition, reduced fat-free mass, reduced lean body mass and total energy expenditure, and decreased bone density.
 PWS is characterized by hypogonadism.
 This is manifested as undescended testes in males and benign premature adrenarche in females.
 Testes may descend with time or can be managed with surgery or testosterone replacement.
 Adrenarche may be treated with hormone replacement therapy.

 Ophthalmologic

-PWS is commonly associated with development of strabismus.
+PWS is commonly associated with the development of strabismus.
 In one study, over 50% of patients had strabismus, mainly esotropia.

 Some individuals (often those with deletions) may have hypopigmented fundi due to OCA2 haploinsufficiency.

 Genetics

 PWS is related to an epigenetic phenomenon known as imprinting.
 Normally, a fetus inherits an imprinted maternal copy of PW genes and a functional paternal copy of PW genes.
 Due to imprinting, the maternally inherited copies of these genes are virtually silent, and the fetus therefore relies on the expression of the paternal copies of the genes.
 In PWS, however, there is mutation/deletion of the paternal copies of PW genes, leaving the fetus with no functioning PW genes.
 The PW genes are the SNRPN and NDN genes, along with clusters of snoRNAs: SNORD64, SNORD107, SNORD108 and two copies of SNORD109, 29 copies of SNORD116 (HBII-85) and 48 copies of SNORD115 (HBII-52).
-These genes are located on chromosome 15 located in the region 15q11-13.
+These genes are located on chromosome 15, located in the region 15q11-13.
 This so-called PWS/AS region in the paternal chromosome 15 may be lost by one of several genetic mechanisms, which in the majority of instances occurs through chance mutation.
 Other, less common mechanisms include uniparental disomy, sporadic mutations, chromosome translocations, and gene deletions.

 Region 15q11-13 is implicated in both PWS and Angelman syndrome (AS).
 While PWS results from the loss of PW genes within this region on the paternal chromosome, loss of a different gene (UBE3A) within the same region on the maternal chromosome causes AS.
 PWS and AS represent the first reported instances of disorders related to imprinting in humans.

-The risk to the sibling of an affected child of having PWS depends upon the genetic mechanism which caused the disorder.
+The risk to the sibling of an affected child of having PWS depends on the genetic mechanism that caused the disorder.
 The risk to siblings is <1% if the affected child has a gene deletion or uniparental disomy, up to 50% if the affected child has a mutation of the imprinting control region, and up to 25% if a parental chromosomal translocation is present.
 Prenatal testing is possible for any of the known genetic mechanisms.

 A microdeletion in one family of the snoRNA HBII-52 has excluded it from playing a major role in the disease.

 Studies of human and mouse model systems have shown deletion of the 29 copies of the C/D box snoRNA SNORD116 (HBII-85) to be the primary cause of PWS.